Preserving Expert-Level Privacy in Offline Reinforcement Learning: PRELIMINARIES

-Definition \ref{def:eps} guarantees that the probability of seeing a specific output on any two neighbouring datasets can differ at most by a factor of $e^{\epsilon}$, with an additional relaxation of $\delta$.
-In most ML applications reasonable privacy guarantees are provided by $\epsilon\leq 10$ \citep{ponomareva23dpfy} and $\delta=n^{-1.1}$, where $n$ is the number of individuals in the dataset.
+Definition \ref{def:eps} guarantees that the probability of seeing a specific output on any two neighbouring datasets can differ at most by a factor of $e^{\varepsilon}$, with a relaxation of $\delta$.
+In most ML applications reasonable privacy guarantees have $\varepsilon\leq 10$ and $\delta\leq\frac{1}{n}$ \citep{ponomareva23dpfy}, where $n$ is the cardinality of the dataset.